top of page

 Tuscan Vegetable Chicken Stew

 Despite their healthfulness, I do not like eating main-course salads during the winter, especially not here in the frigid state of Kansas.
 Soups and stews are more to my liking.
 This recipe for Tuscan Vegetable Chicken Stew, which I adapted from The Recipe Critic, provides close to a day's worth of hearty vegetables.
-It also provides protein from chicken and white beans, making it a full meal.
-The recipe serves 6, which may be more than you need for one or two meals.
-That's n
+I suggest cutting the vegetables into slightly larger chunks so they maintain their shape during cooking.
+It also provides protein from chicken and white beans,

 Cottage Cheese Egg Bites